If you are arrested for DWI in Houston, you need a DWI lawyer. Call Clyde…

 You Have The Right To Refuse Field Sobriety & Chemical Tests

-An officer may request you take a field sobriety test or submit to a blood or breath test.
-Without a warrant, it is only a request and you are within your rights to refuse.
+An officer may request a field sobriety test or submit to a blood or breath test.
+Without a warrant, it is only a request, and you are within your rights to refuse.
 However, refusing does come with consequences.

 In most cases, refusing a test will be punished with a 180 day driver’s license suspension.
 This will be increased to 24 months if you have already been convicted of a DWI or refused a DWI test in the past.
-Your refusal will also be used by the prosecutor as evidence that you were knowingly drunk.
+Additionally, a refusal will be used as evidence that you were drunk.